UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ### `settle`

 Once a price request exists, Proposers respond by referencing off-chain price feeds and submitting parameters for the `priceIdentifier`, `timestamp`, `ancillaryData`, and `proposedPrice` through the Optimistic Oracle contract.
 In return, Proposers receive a pre-defined proposal reward set by the Requestor.
 To propose prices, the Proposer is required to stake a proposal bond.
-If the price information they provided is disputed and deemed incorrect, the Proposer will lose their bond.
+Proposal bond amounts are custom for each LSP contract and are set using the `optimisticOracleProposerBond` parameter on deployment.
+If the price information provided is disputed and deemed incorrect, the Proposer will lose their bond.
+Setting a higher bond requirement makes incorrect disputes and proposals more costly.

 Disputers can refute a price submitted by a Proposer within the proposal liveness period by referencing their own off-chain price feeds.
-The proposal liveness period is a pre-defined amount of time a proposal can be disputed before the Requestor receives the price of the asset.
-If Disputers do not refute the price submitted by the Proposer within the proposal liveness period, the price is sent to the Requestor.
-If a proposal is disputed, the price will be submitted to UMA’s DVM and resolved after 48-hours.
+Similar to proposal bonds, the proposal liveness period can be customized for each LSP contract using the `optimisticOracleLivenessTime` parameter on deployment.
+The liveness period determines the amount of time a proposal can be disputed before the Requestor receives the price of the asset.
+If Disputers do not refute the price submitted by the Proposer within the proposal liveness period, the price is treated as correct and can now be read from the Optimistic Oracle.
+If a proposal is disputed, the price will be escalated to UMA’s Decentralized Verification Mechanism (DVM) and resolved after a 48-96 hour voting period.

 ![](/docs/lsp-tokens/lsp_settle.png)

+The `contractState` of an LSP changes based on the following events and can be read using the designated enum values.
+The Read Contract tab in Etherscan can be used to check the `contractState` of any LSP contract.
+- `Open` (value of 0): The contract state remains open until the price has been requested.
+- `ExpiredPriceRequested` (value of 1): Once the price has been requested, the `contractState` changes to 1.
+The `contractState` stays in this state until the first person calls `settle` even if the price has been returned by the Optimistic Oracle.
+This is due to the LSP having no context that the price has been resolved until requested successfully.
+- `ExpiredPriceReceived` (value of 2): The price is available from the Optimistic Oracle and `settle` has been called successfully.

 To propose a price through Etherscan, use the Write Contract tab in the Optimistic Oracle contract to find proposePrice.
 For reference, [here](https://github.com/UMAprotocol/protocol/tree/master/packages/core/networks) is a list of contract addresses for each network that can be used to find the Optimistic Oracle contract.
 The parameters for proposing a price are: